\\\ updated 12 November 2021

 \\\ NHS – Post 2 NHS Failings Of Care – Loss Of Patient Records

 The Failure Of Satisfactory Healthcare By The NHS

 What Happens When You Want To View Your NHS Medical Records?

-A surgical day care procedure under general anaesthesia was carried out at The Royal Sussex County Hospital part of The Brighton and Sussex University Hospitals NHS Trust, by an Oral and Maxillofacial Consultant Surgeon, Mr K Altman, who failed to meet the patient prior to surgery, as did the anaesthetist.
+A surgical day care procedure under general anesthesia was carried out at The Royal Sussex County Hospital, Brighton, East Sussex, UK, called the RSCH, part of The Brighton and Sussex University Hospitals NHS Trust, by an Oral and Maxillofacial Consultant Surgeon, Mr. K Altman, who failed to meet the patient prior to surgery, as did the anesthetist and senior house doctor.

-The doctors did not explain the options, setting out the potential benefits, risks, burdens, and side effects.
+The doctor did not explain the options, setting out the potential benefits, risks, burdens, and side effects.
 No clear accurate information was provided to make informed decisions.

-It was evident that this Oral and Maxillofacial department was suffering from a toxic culture, where doctors could be heard arguing over my care when in outpatients prior to surgery.
+It was evident that this Oral and Maxillofacial department was suffering from a toxic culture, where doctors could be heard arguing over my care during outpatient visits, prior to surgery.

 The procedure did not conform to the General Medical Statutory and ethical guidelines.

 The unrushed procedure is suggestive that an accident in the oral cavity took place when the GA track insertion was made being put in the oral cavity for the anesthesia, not an uncommon occurrence.